eric-do/eric-do.github.io/_posts/2019-04-02-Git-good-update-files.md

 ---
 layout: post
-title: Git Gud - Updating Files
+title: "Git Gud: Updating Files"
 comments: true
 ---
 The general flow for updating files (not including pulling/merging) is: